CosmiCloud/otnode-EA/README.md

 Chainlink: https://docs.chain.link/docs/running-a-chainlink-node/

-Please note the reuired environment variables.
+Please note the required environment variables.
 It is recommended to run the adapter as a severless function.